-Bladder Exstrophy Service for children
+Bladder Exstrophy Service For Children

 Bladder exstrophy is a rare congenital abnormality where the bladder lies exposed to the outside world due to incomplete formation of the lower abdominal wall during foetal development.
 This condition can lead to difficulties in storing and voiding urine resulting in urine leakage (incontinence) and potential kidney damage if left untreated.
 Bladder exstrophy may be diagnosed before birth through pre-natal ultrasounds, but most commonly diagnosis occurs once the baby is born.
 Diagnosis will include ultrasound scans and x-rays of the urinary system to check for the extent of the disorder.